Oyeleye/Web-calculator/README.md

 Pass in content prop to Button component.
 Update content prop as symbols and numbers in index.js file

 Name Button component TYPES: (AC, ±, % as function) (÷, x, -, + and = symbols as operator)

+Add useState and handleButtonPress to index component Destructure prop (handleButtonPress) from Button component